Understanding PI

 Overview of the immune system

-The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.2
+The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.
+One important component of the immune system is antibodies.

 How does the immune system work?